TaylonSopeletto/silicon/README.md

 ## FYI ##

-javascript and css in dev mode should be edited here `/store/static/resources`
+javascript and css must be edited here `/store/static/resources`

 the files in `/store/static/public` are the compiled version